Serena Sundell: Personal life

-Sundell's older brother, Jalen, is an offensive tackle in the National Football League and played college football for North Dakota State.
+Sundell's older brother, Jalen, is a center in the National Football League, who won Super Bowl LX with the Seattle Seahawks, and played college football for North Dakota State.
 Her father, Bob, played basketball and competed in the high jump at Northwest Missouri State and was inducted into the Hall of Fame for both his school and conference.
 Sundell's mother, Korena, played basketball for Missouri S&T.